|

 transgene at the candidate locus.

-The BXD recombinant inbred strains were used to
+Materials and methods The BXD recombinant inbred strains were used to

 map genes modulating ganglion cell number.
 Two F2